DmitriiGrebeniuc/Gathr/docs/architecture.md

 - natural mobile-like UX

 Trade-offs:
-- no deep linking
-- no browser-native route semantics
+- browser-native route semantics are not the primary navigation model
 - back button handling becomes application-managed
 - navigation payloads are not yet strongly typed

+Observed exception:
+- the app supports a shared-event deep link at `/event/:eventId`

 ---